 On $r = R_0$, we need to impose the Dirichlet boundary condition $Q = 0$ since the support of $Q$ is fully contained in $\Omega$.
 Guided by these boundary conditions, we select the corresponding trigonometric basis to approximate each entry.
 For instance, $Q_{11}$ is approximated by

-A na{\"i}ve approach would be to apply the discrete Fourier transform to $Q_m$ and truncate the series.
+A na{\"i}ve approach would be to apply the discrete Fourier transform to $Q_{-}$ and truncate the series.
 However, this does not ensure $Q_s + \eta_1 I + Q \succeq 0$.
-To address this, we first select a slightly smaller $\eta_0 = 0.19$ and compute the corresponding $Q_m$.
-Then we reconstruct $Q$ using the same idea.
+To address this, we first select a slightly smaller $\eta_0 = 0.19$ and reconstruct $Q$ using the same idea of a truncation of Fourier series.
 As long as $L, M$ are sufficiently large, we obtain \eqref{eq:Q cond}.

 This method, however, typically requires very large $L, M$, which is undesirable.
-To improve efficiency, we fix $L = 150, M = 300$ and initialize $Q_0 = 0$ with $\eta_0 = 0.19$.
-For every entry $Q_i$, we calculate
+To improve efficiency, we fix $L = 150, M = 300$ and use an iterative method.
+We initialize $Q_0 = 0$ with $\eta_0 = 0.19$.
+For every iteration $Q_i$, we calculate

-If $\| \lambda_{\max} (\delta Q_{m, i}) \|_{L^{\infty}} < \delta_{\eta} \assign \eta_1 - \eta_0$, we terminate the iteration.
+If $\| \lambda_{\max} (\delta Q_{-, i}) \|_{L^{\infty}} < \delta_{\eta} \assign \eta_1 - \eta_0$, we terminate the iteration.